 What is a product roadmap?

-A product roadmap is used to communicate your product’s strategic direction and help everyone stay focused on the work that matters most.
+A product roadmap communicates your product’s strategic direction and helps everyone stay focused on the work that matters most.
 It visualizes your high-level goals and strategic initiatives, the major bodies of work that will help you achieve the goals, and progress towards achieving them.

 All sorts of product teams build roadmaps — from software companies to toy manufacturers.
 Product roadmaps are useful for products and services that are sold directly to customers, marketed to other businesses, or made for internal users.

 In addition to strategic initiatives, a product roadmap will typically also include upcoming releases, epics, and features that will be delivered to help you reach your short- and long-term goals.
 You can use the roadmap to communicate with internal and external stakeholders — as well as make tradeoff decisions about priorities.